FailAcademy/learning/wdp-vancouver/_slides/week-07/02-post-loops-wpdb.md

 - A wrapper for `WP_Query`
 - However, it's a function (not an object instantiated from the `WP_Query` class) so none of the `WP_Query` methods will be available to you
-- What is does is returns an array of `WP_Post` objects that you can loop over yourself
+- What it does is returns an array of `WP_Post` objects that you can loop over yourself

 ---